Home

 The use of a debt settlement company may not stop the calls from collection companies and it won't shield you from the possibility of being sued.

-It has been reported that in some cases when a client of one of these companies has been taken to court the settlement company drops them, not being in the position to give legal advice or representation. (whimps, they should have an attorney on staff)
+It has been reported that in some cases when a client of one of these settlement companies has been taken to court, the company drops them, not being in the position to give legal advice or representation.

-For these reasons you may want to require the services of an attorney in debt settlement as they will stop the calls, can shield you from the effects of court action and in the long run may possibly be able to remove the negative marks on the credit report through negotiation.
-Though the price may be high, the service in most cases would be more reliable than a settlement company.
+For these reasons you may want to require the services of an attorney in debt settlement.
+They will stop the calls, can shield you from the effects of court action and in the long run may possibly be able to remove the negative marks on the credit report through negotiation.

 All options need to be weighed